13 Visualising data with ggplot2

 Readers may try the above-mentioned code by removing stat - "identity"

-from the geom_bar()
+from the geom_bar().

-Now, as promised we will discuss what stat
+Now, as promised we will discuss what stat aesthetic does.
+While

 generating summary in a bivariate chart we used stat = "summary_bin"

-which created summary using fun
+which created summary using fun of un-aggregated data.
+Whereas

-tells ggplot2 that data is either already aggregated
+stat = "identity" tells ggplot2 that data is either already aggregated

-or there is only value of y
+or there is only value of y per category of x variable.
+So are there

-aesthetics available for us?
+other stat aesthetics available for us?
 The answer is yes.
 However,

 readers are advised to plot bar charts on aggregated data using

-which has been discussed in subsequent sections, instead of
+geom_col which has been discussed in subsequent sections, instead of

 trying the complex aggregations within ggplot2 as it gets trickier from